benhoyt/symplate/README.md

-When I got frustrated with the complexities and slow rendering speed of [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how simple a templating language could be.
+When I got frustrated with the complexities and slow rendering speed of [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how simple a template language could be.

-It's somewhat painful to write templates in pure Python -- code and text are hard to intersperse, and you don't get auto-escaping.
+You could write templates in pure Python, but that's somewhat painful -- code and text are hard to intersperse, and you don't get auto-escaping.
 But why not a KISS template-to-Python translator?
 Enter Symplate:

 * `text` becomes `_write('text')`
 * `{{ expr }}` becomes `_write(filt(expr))`